(Originally Sent as a part of the Letters to the Emotionally Intense, in February, 2018)

 As someone who had felt like a misfit all her life, I have devoted a lot, a lot, A LOT of energy in making myself ‘fit in’.
 And getting some ‘recognisable qualifications’, or being employed in a ‘big, reputable organisation’, seem- at least to the eight-year-old Imi who always wanted to play with the popular girls- to be the way.

 And then, of course, there is the influence of having been born and bred in Hong Kong.
 The idea of academic achievements was glamorised throughout my early years, setting me up for a lifelong path of chasing something that does not represent the real me, to impress people who were irrelevant to me.

-This was not the first time I have contorted myself for the sake of conforming to the conventional definition of success— the ‘trophy boyfriend’, the job at the National Health System (NHS), the glamour of being a Company Director— no matter how many signals my body and feelings were sending me, I simply would not quit.
+This was not the first time I have contorted myself for the sake of conforming to the conventional definition of success— the ‘trophy boyfriend’, the job at the National Health Service (NHS), the glamour of being a Company Director— no matter how many signals my body and feelings were sending me, I simply would not quit.
 Yet after I have buried my soul’s needs to fit in, I ended up with feeling more lonely than ever.
 It turns out we really cannot feel belonged when we are not ourselves.